The revenue you bring in directly correlates with your sales cycle length.

 Where to start:

-- Identity leads that have been stuck in your pipeline for an extended period and dump them.
+- Identify leads that have been stuck in your pipeline for an extended period and dump them.

 - Set up a system to keep the data in your CRM updated and organized (and keep the information regularly maintained).